 We all saw the beginning of her downfall in 2007, right after Deathly Hallows released, when she announced Dumbledore was gay.
 Back then, I was really happy for the LGBTQ rep. But maybe I should have listened to the other side.
 Maybe it really was “too little, too late”.

-Sure, back then, she thought it was too much to include homosexuality in what was widely considered a children’s book.
+As stupid as it sounds, people love saying that maybe she thought it was too much to include a gay man in what was widely considered a children’s book.
 It was still 2007.
 Hey, it’s not like it was a 2018 movie, where Dumbledore could be out and proud, right?

 David Yates, in an interview about The Crimes of Grindelwald–a movie JKR wrote the screenplay for–enraged us all by saying Dumbledore wouldn’t be “explicitly gay”.

 Playing it safe after all these years, are we?
 Always.

 She did, however, have a decent response for this on Twitter.